bjornmeansbear/lectureScripts/ASustainableDesigner.md

 how does graphic designing remove carbon? can a book recycle plastic? what logo captures the most carbon? what typeface uses the least energy and/or ink? what aesthetic is the most decolonizing? whose bias am I perpetuating? does designing matter? is building a wetland better than building a website? is using solar power better than writing all this shit down?

 1. paper.
-Some alternative fiber paper; 50% recycled content; 50% permaculture grown prairiegrass fiber or something? reusing waste and practicing regenerative agriculture.
+Some alternative fiber paper; 50% recycled content; 50% permaculture grown prairie grass fiber or something? reusing waste and practicing regenerative agriculture.
 2. Ink.
 This is the real special sauce.
 How can something be printed clear; then the composition of the ink absorbs carbon dioxide out of the air, stores the carbon, and slowly darkens to carbon black over time!?!?!?!
 Oh, and is this compostable at the end of its life as well?
 3. Cover.
-Again, cover needs to be compostable, recycled + permaculture fibers, and perhaps the type/image on the cover is just blind debossed?
+Again, cover needs to be compostable, recycled + permaculture fibers, and perhaps the type/image on the cover is just blind de-bossed?
 4. Binding.
 Perfect bind? use some sort of compostable glue?
 What else would need to be figured out?

 The climate is changing.
 What does that mean.
 Social climates, ecological climates, both.
 How are climate and weather related? how does graphic design show or make this all more understandable? is focusing on climate change even important? is it too big? too abstract?
 What's the perspective of Drawdown.org on that idea?
 How does Climate Designers fit into all of this?
 What framework or ideology should lead?
 What about AirMiners? as a community do they have any stronger organizing principle or concepts other than just "get carbon out of the atmosphere and into other sinks?"
 What is the minimum you need to learn to understand this? to have enough people grok this to actually change some behaviors? to change some social and cultural structures?
 What does a climate friendly museum look like? what does a climate friendly school look like?